MicrosoftDocs/dynamics365smb-docs/business-central/finance-how-setup-additional-currencies.md

 > [!NOTE]
 > In [!INCLUDE[prod_short](includes/prod_short.md)], if you're looking for real time information about foreign exchange (FX) rates or historical rates, it's referred to as currency.
 In addition to this article, see also [Update Currency Exchange Rates](finance-how-update-currencies.md).

 Your general ledger is set up to use your local currency (LCY), but you can set it up to also use another currency with a current exchange rate assigned.
-By designating a second currency as an additional reporting currency (ACY), [!INCLUDE[prod_short](includes/prod_short.md)] automatically records amounts in both LCY and this additional reporting currency on each G/L entry and other entries, such as VAT entries.
+If you designate a second currency as an additional reporting currency (ACY), [!INCLUDE[prod_short](includes/prod_short.md)] automatically records amounts in both LCY and ACY on each G/L entry and other entries, such as VAT entries.

 > [!Warning]
 > You shouldn't use the ACY feature as a basis for financial statement translation unless you understand its limitations.
 It can't translate foreign subsidiary financial statements as part of a company consolidation.
 The ACY can only be used to prepare reports in another currency, as if that currency was the company's LCY.